vpabba03/Learning-Rate-Quantization/README.md

 This should install all the required dependencies of this project.

 ## Running Experiments without Docker
 Running experiments once the environment is set up should be similar to running the Docker commands.
 To do so, navigate to the `src` folder and simply run the commands using `python [script]` followed by any necessary arguments.
 These can be found for any given script by running `python [script] -h`.
+In addition, Jupyter notebooks for the training and visualizations are included for further fidelity if needed.